SongBirdCode/MOD13-E-commerce-Back-End/README.md

 ---

 ## Description
-Building the bakc end for an e-commerce site.
+Building the back end for an e-commerce site.
 Starter code has been prrovided.
 The goal is to configure a working Express.js API to use Sequelize to interact with a MySQL database.

 ### User Story
 ```md